 Chemical sunscreens are able to provide highly effective protection without necessarily needing to be in high concentrations.
 This means they can be formulated with a lightweight, non-sticky feel that is ideal for daily wear.
 They spread easily on the skin and, as the chemical filters do not have a physical presence, there is no ghosting effect.

-Compound formulas with multiple filters can be used to ensure the most effective broad-spectrum protection from both UVA and UVB rays.
+Compound formulas with multiple filters can be used to ensure the most effective broad-spectrum protection from both UVA and UVB Protection.
 This is vital as, while many people understand the risk associated with UVB rays, UVA rays – which cannot be felt – represent 95% of UV rays on the earth’s surface.
 They penetrate more deeply into the skin and play a significant role in accelerating premature ageing.

 It is essential to protect against both types of ultraviolet rays, as lack of protection over time can lead to deterioration in the skin cells, irreversibly damaging the DNA, and potentially leading to the development of skin cancer.